carbon-language/carbon-lang/docs/design/values.md

 the distinction here visible.

-It may prove desirable to provide an ergonomic aid to reduce dereferencing syntax within function bodies, but this proposal suggests deferring that at least initially in order to better understand the extent and importance of that use case.
-If and when it is considered, a direction based around a way to bind a name to an L-value produced by dereferencing in a pattern appears to be a promising technique.
-Alternatively, there are various languages with implicit-dereference designs that might be considered.
+It may prove desirable to provide an ergonomic aid to reduce dereferencing syntax within function bodies, but this proposal suggests deferring that in order to better understand the extent and importance of that use case.
+If and when it is considered, a direction based around a way to bind a name to a reference expression in a pattern appears to be a promising technique.
+Alternatively, there are various languages with implicit- or automatic-dereference designs that might be considered.

 A closely related concern to syntax-free dereference is syntax-free address-of.
 Here, Carbon supports one very narrow form of this: implicitly taking the address of the implicit object parameter of member functions.
 Currently that is the only place with such an implicit affordance.
-It is designed to be syntactically sound to extend to other parameters, but currently that is not planned to avoid surprise.
+It is designed to be syntactically sound to extend to other parameters, but currently that is not planned.

 ### Dereferencing customization